Bernard Ahiafor: 2012 election

 Ahiafor first contested the Akatsi South constituency parliamentary seat on the ticket of the National Democratic Congress during this constituency 2012 by-election, when the member parliament for the constituency Hon.
-Edward Doe Adjaho become the Speaker of parliament for Sixth Parliament of the Fourth Republic of Ghana.
+Edward Doe Adjaho became the Speaker of Parliament for Sixth Parliament of the Fourth Republic of Ghana.
 He was elected with 12, 079 votes of the total votes.

 2016 election

 Hon.
-Bernard Ahiafor was re- elected as a member of parliament for Akatsi South constituency on the ticket of National Democratic Congress during the 2016 Ghanaian general election and won with 16,916 votes representing 56.34% of the total votes.
+Bernard Ahiafor was re- elected as a Member of Parliament for Akatsi South constituency on the ticket of National Democratic Congress during the 2016 Ghanaian general election and won with 16,916 votes representing 56.34% of the total votes.
 He was elected over Evans Gadeto Djikunu (IND), Leo-Nelson Adzidoga of the New Patriotic Party, Ametame Japhet of the Progressive People's Party and Andreas Kwabla Avorgbedor of the Convention People's Party.
 They obtained 11,976 votes, 850 votes, 233 votes and 50 votes respectively, equivalent to 39.89%, 2.83%, 0.78% and 0.17% of the total votes respectively.